opensearch-project/OpenSearch/CONTRIBUTING.md

     consistent with this project or the open source license(s) involved.
  ```
 We require that every contribution to RENAMEME is signed with a Developer Certificate of Origin.
 Additionally, please use your real name.
-We cannot accept anonymous contributors nor those utilizing pseudonyms.
+We do not accept anonymous contributors nor those utilizing pseudonyms.

 Each commit must include a DCO which looks like this